 1. Vespasian heals in one step.
 Jesus heals in two steps.
 Jesus’s power is less than Vespasian’s.
 [Comment: In the world of the play, this limitation on Jesus’s power makes no sense.
 He is the Son of God!
-But in the world of the audience, the emperor Vespasian had been treated as a god.
-He had also publicly instituted the superiority of the Roman gods to the Judean god.
-The limitation on Jesus’s power is prudent playwriting.]
+But in the world of the audience, the emperor Vespasian was all-powerful.
+Mark was prudent.]

 3. Vespasian used his healing as propaganda evidence of divine favor, at least in Alexandria, perhaps elsewhere.
 It was important to his life-story.
 In contrast, Jesus’s healing of the blind man does not add characterization to Jesus, and has no consequences in Mark’s play.

 4. in Alexandria, Vespasian also healed a man with a withered hand.
 In Mark’s play (3:1-6), Jesus heals a man with a withered hand.
 But Jesus heals in the synagogue on the sabbath.
 This setting prevented any connection to Vespasian.

 The blind man was played by Titus Flavius Clemens

 Clemens’s walk of honor